<%@ Page Language="VB" AutoEventWireup="false" CodeFile="Schools.aspx.vb" Inherits="Schools" %> Student - Consequences of Default

 Consequences of Default

 Default - is the failure to make installment payments when due, or to meet other terms of the promissory note or other written agreements with the lenders and the reasonable conclusion is that the borrower no longer intends to honor the obligation to repay the loan.
+The lender that holds the loan would file a default claim with the guaranty agency, which would then buy the defaulted loan and begin required collection activities.

 Contact Us